antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 <video><source src="test.mp4"></video>

-Here are the values we've collected by testing the Trotec Speedy 100.
+Here are the values we collected when testing the Trotec Speedy 100.

 | Machine | Material | Technique | Speed | Power |
 | --- | --- | --- | --- | --- |